d12frosted/elpa-mirror/gnu/orderless-readme.txt

-  It is worth pointing out that Helm does provide its multi pattern matching as a completion style which could be used with default tab completion, Icomplete, Selectrum or other UIs supporting completion styles!
+  It is worth pointing out that Helm does provide its multi pattern matching as a completion style which could be used with default tab completion, Icomplete or other UIs supporting completion styles!
 (Ivy does not provide a completion style to my knowledge.)
 So, for example, Icomplete users could, instead of using this package, install Helm and configure Icomplete to use it as follows:

   ┌────
   │ (require 'helm)